 If you have a direct relationship with Branch, you will be able to submit requests using our self-service portal beginning on May 25, 2018.
 Examples of direct relationships include:

 You may also use this portal to make requests on behalf of your end users, as discussed further below.

-If your relationship with Branch is via companies that use our services, your request must be submitted directly to them.
+If your relationship with Branch is via companies that use our services, all requests other than Objection to Processing requests must be submitted directly to them.
 This is because Branch acts as a service provider on behalf of those companies, and they are responsible for authenticating your request and ensuring it is communicated to all service providers.

 Branch is committed to working with our partners to honor data subject requests to the full extent required by GDPR.